strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

     ```

-3. Add the following code to the `app.test.js` file:
+3. Add the location of the code to be tested to the `app.test.js` file:

     ```js{4}